ChiSigma/chi-swig-tracker/README.md

 everyone?
 [So that's what we did.](https://swig.chisigma.co)

 Some key items:
 * Sorting is normalized.
-It is the Drinker/Group event count divided by the minimum of the total seconds from (now - selected sort window) or the (now - `created_at`).
+It is the Drinker/Group event count divided by the minimum of the total seconds from (now - selected sort window) or the (now - `created_at`), and then divided by the n of Drinkers/Groups.
 This allows Groups and Drinkers joining mid-way through our year long sprint to be fairly sorted.
 * The total days that we've had this app running is shown in the header.
 * You can hide event counts from public view, but when you are sorted, you will be sorted on your true event count.
 * x event in a day is the count of events in the past 12 hours.
 It used to be set to 24, but it made things a bit